HIV-associated neurocognitive disorder (HAND)

-People with HIV and AIDS sometimes develop cognitive impairment, particularly in the later stages of their illness.
+People with HIV and AIDS sometimes develop cognitive impairment, particularly in the later stages of their condition.

 - Rarer types of dementia